Read

 a tax adviser that you trust.

-who are financial professionals as defined by the
+financial professionals as defined by the NASD are

-NASD are qualified to sell variable annuities.
-Check
+qualified to sell variable annuities.
+Check to see

 annuity for another one, determine if the benefits